-Power, work struggles in Bangladesh households linked to domestic violenceNovember 15th, 2012 by Peter Kelley in Health /
+Power, work struggles in Bangladesh households linked to domestic violenceNovember 15, 2012 by Peter Kelley in Medicine & Health / Health

 (Medical Xpress)—In Bangladesh as elsewhere, women are empowered by working outside the home.
 But new research from the University of Washington shows such work can also increase the threat of domestic violence for some Bangladeshi wives.